Skip to main content

 • Dividend Income

-• Less capital gains tax if held for a certain period of time.
+• Less capital gains tax if held for a certain period.

 Cons: